curalife-app/Curalife-Theme-Dev/SHOPIFY-SIMPLE.md

 - `npm run shopify:theme:dev` - Run the Shopify theme dev command
 - `npm run shopify:theme:open` - Open your theme in the browser

+## Build Process

+For building the theme for deployment, we have these options:

+- `npm run build` - Standard Vite build process
+- `npm run build:complete` - Enhanced build process that ensures all assets are properly copied and processed
+- `npm run build:complete:debug` - Same as build:complete but with detailed logging

+The `build:complete` script is recommended for production builds as it properly:

+1. Copies all files from source to build directory with correct directory structure
+2. Processes Tailwind CSS
+3. Follows the same file handling logic as the watch process

 ## Getting Your Store Credentials

 1. Go to your Shopify admin